eor/STARDUST/README.md

 #### Installation
 First, install the dependencies, either by hand or via your package manager.
-We provide an installation script for STARDUST's dependencies in `scripts/install_dependencies.py`
+We provide an installation script for STARDUST's dependencies in `scripts/install_dependencies.py`.
+Therein change the `installDir` variable and then excecute the script.

-Change the following variables in the Makefile (in the `src` directory) to your liking:
+Once the dependencies are in place, change the following variables in the Makefile to your liking:

 ```bash
 GSL_INCL = -I${HOME}/local/include